-This course leads students through the economic forces that drive urbanization and explores pressing questions such as: Why are some cities thriving, while others struggle?
+The course will lead you through the economic forces that drive urbanization and shape metropolitan areas, and will thus equip you with knowledge and skills that help answering questions such as: Why are some cities thriving, while others struggle?
 What types of firms and people want to cluster in space, and why?
-What does economic theory teach us about policy challenges that metropolitan areas face, such as crime, segregation, traffic congestion, and environmental pollution, and what are the pros and cons of the instruments available to tackle these challenges?
+What does economic theory teach us about policy challenges that metropolitan areas face, such as crime, segregation, traffic congestion and environmental pollution?

 Dr. Mark Lijesen

 Students and professionals in the field of Economics, Econometrics and Economic Geography.
 Our courses are multi-disciplinary and therefore are open to students and professionals with a wide variety of backgrounds.

 •Gain a solid understanding of the economic mechanisms which drive urbanization, as well as those determining why some cities are successful and some are not.